Geometry-Aware Edge-State Tracking for Resilient Affine Formation Control: CONVERGENCE AND OPTIMALITY

 \end{proof}

-When noise is present, a biased term related to the covariance of the noise appears in the inequality.
-In this case, we claim that if the noise energy is finite and the tracking error is converging to zero, CI also converges to a finite value.
+In the presence of noise, a biased term related to the noise covariance appears in the inequality.
+In this case, we claim that if the noise energy is finite and the tracking error converges to zero with a small margin of error, CI also converges to a finite value.

-It should be noted from the definition of CI (\ref{equ: ci}) only requires agreement on the estimated parameter matrix in the neighborhood to reach zero.
-This means $\psi_{i,k}=0$ for any configuration $\mathbf{Z}_k=\mathbf{Z}^*_k$ up to an affine transformation.
-For instance, if the system converges to the target configuration up to a large translation, indicators $\psi_{i,k}$ for all $i$ will be zero but the tracking error will be large, which makes the convergence for $\delta_k\to 0$ a sufficient but not necessary condition for the convergence $\psi_{i,k} \to 0$ as described.
-As such, CI should be generally considered a shape convergence indicator rather than a maneuver indicator.
-In practice, as the setting of leaders will ensure convergence of target configuration, we can use $\psi_{i,k}$ to locally refer to global convergence.
+\begin{remarkx}[\textit{Sufficiency for CI convergence}] The convergence of the tracking error (\ref{equ: def tracking error}) is a sufficient but not a necessary condition for the convergence of the CI (\ref{equ: ci}), i.e., if $\delta_k\to 0$, then $\psi_{i,k} \to 0$ as $k\rightarrow\infty$. \end{remarkx} The sufficiency of CI convergence is obvious given the upper bounds in Lemma \ref{lmm: upper bound of ci} and Theorem \ref{thm: ub under noise}, but the necessity is generally not true.
+Note that the definition of CI (\ref{equ: ci}) only requires agreement of geometry parameters with the neighboring agents, i.e., only shape convergence of the formation is considered, but not the translations.
+For instance, if the formation converges to the target configuration up to a large translation, indicators $\psi_{i,k}$ for all $i$ will be zero, but the tracking error will be large.
+In practice, the setting of leaders will ensure convergence to the target configuration, and $\psi_{i,k}$ can be used to benchmark global convergence.